The Trailing Arbutus Emits a Fragrant Scent

 Belonging to the most prominent family of plants, the Ericaceae, the trailing arbutus is grouped with the very natural cranberry, blueberry, and huckleberry.
 These plants include shrubs, trees, dwarf shrubs, and herbs.
 They can also be referred to as members of the heather or heath family.

 The trailing arbutus is a part of a family of plants that can thrive in poor conditions like acidic or infertile soil and shaded areas.
 It is most at home in sandy peat loosely packed and fertilized with decaying vegetation under a broad shade tree.
-As long as the soil gets excellent drainage, this evergreen sub-shrub should grow to its maximum height of one to three inches tall.
-It will grow well in climates as cold as zone 3, but it does not do well in hot, humid climates like zone 8.
+As long as the soil gets excellent drainage, this evergreen sub-shrub should grow to its maximum height of one to three inches.
+It will grow well in climates as cold as zone 3 but does not do well in hot, humid climates like zone 8.

 While this plant may have some herbal benefits, it also has some toxicity, so you must be careful.
 As an ornamental plant, it serves a great purpose as the ground cover in areas that would not typically support living vegetation.
 It's not only beautiful to look at; it also smells heavenly, making it the perfect plant for welcoming visitors and family to your home.